zaceno/hyperapp-transitions/README.md

 - `css` the css overrides the element should have *before* it begins to appear.
 This can also be a function, allowing you to defer the decision until right before the animation starts.
 - `time` the duration of the transition in milliseconds.
 Default: `300`.
 - `easing` A string with the [timing function](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function) of the transition.
 Default: `"linear"`.
+- `delay` Wait this amount of milliseconds before starting the transition.
+Default: `0`.

 Example: